-For those who have been successfully running PPC on their Amazon products, the new Adtomic platform is here to give you speed and convenience – two critical ingredients that not only make your life much easier but also help you access the inside track on your competition.
+For those who have been successfully running PPC on their Amazon products, the new Amazon advertising platform, Adtomic, is here to give you speed and convenience – two critical ingredients that not only make your life much easier but also help you access the inside track on your competition.

 With Adtomic, we look forward to giving users a new way to manage PPC while taking another massive step towards rounding out our all-in-one Amazon selling software suite for entrepreneurs.

 Last week we looked at the importance of considering different PPC strategies based on your product’s lifecycle stage.
 We covered new launches, scaling your business, and liquidating products.
 Now it’s time to look at how we can leverage those stages using templates within Adtomic.

 But first, let’s review Adtomic’s NEW campaign builders, which now include Product Targeting and Sponsored Display campaign integration!

 When you log into Adtomic, you’ll want to go to your Ad Manager page and click on ADD A CAMPAIGN in the far right corner.

 You will see two options, each tailored specifically for different sellers.